typedb/typedb-docs/02-clients/07-new-client.md

 Suppose we open a Transaction to, say, Node 1, but we don’t get a response.

 In TypeDB, that would be a non-recoverable error.
-In Cluster, the Cluster client simply reroutes the request to a different Core client, which sends the request to its linked server.
+In TypeDB Cluster, the Cluster client simply reroutes the request to a different Core client, which sends the request to its linked server.
 In this way, the client recovers from the failure and continues running as normal.

-## Rapid testing with BDD
+## Behavioral testing

 The recommended way to test a TypeDB Client is by using the [TypeDB Behaviour spec](https://github.com/vaticle/typedb-behaviour).